seastwood/usb-audio-ip-client/README.md

 My Specific Use Case:

 - I designed this because I want to use multiple USB devices and a microphone while game streaming with Moonlght/Sunshine on devices that don't allow device passthrough.
 This allows me to easily use devices like a Steam Controller and a microphone attached to my Raspberry Pie Zero 2 W while streaming with Moonlight on my TV or Phone.
-And this allows me to remotely interact on Discord with a push to talk button on the controller.
+This also allows me to remotely interact on Discord with a push to talk button on the controller.

 Special thanks to the developers of USBIP and Pipewire for making this possible.